 The bro flow is the perfect hairstyle for boys with medium to long hair and is one of the most effortless styles to pull off.
 It is all about a fuss-free and relaxed aesthetic, as the cut doesn’t require much grooming and looks natural.
-It is achieved by brushing it back, away from the eyes, and then leaving the hair to fall in its natural shape.
+It is achieved by brushing it back, away from the eyes, and leaving the hair to fall naturally.
 This is an incredibly appealing option, especially for younger boys who do not have the time or grooming knowledge for more complicated styles.
-The bro flow can be worn on hair of various textures, including wavy and straight.
+The bro flow can be worn on the hair of various textures, including wavy and straight.

 22. Curly Caesar

 The Caesar haircut is so simple yet so versatile.
 The look is defined by having the same hair length around the head and a blunt fringe, but this can be changed to suit your preference.
-This is a highly adaptable cut; opt for more length or a choppy fringe to experimenting with various hair textures.
-The curly Caesar is fantastic because the cut benefits from texture, but it also tames curls.
+This is a highly adaptable cut; opt for more length or a choppy fringe to experiment with various hair textures.
+The curly Caesar is fantastic because the cut benefits from texture and tames curls.
 You could leave the curls longer and make them the focus of your appearance.

 23. Medium Length Parted Hair

 The fantastic thing about medium-length hair is its versatility, and there are countless ways to style it.
 For a more natural approach, choosing a part creates a stylish yet laid-back look that is easy to wear and style.
-Part it in the direction that the hair naturally grows and let the hair sweep across the face.
+Part it in the direction where the hair naturally grows and let it sweep across the face.
 This requires no products and only needs to be brushed, making it a perfect look for young gentlemen.

 24. Choppy Caesar Cut